What Is a Government Debt Relief Program?

 There are four types of income-driven student loan repayment plans:

-Save on a Valuable Education (SAVE - formerly the REPAYE Plan).
+Save on a Valuable Education (SAVE): This was formerly the REPAYE Plan.
 Limits payments to 5% of discretionary income for undergraduate borrowers, and 10% for graduate borrowers.
 Forgives remaining debt after 20 to 25 years.

-Note: these plans are subject to change over time, and some of them are facing legal challenges.
+Note that these plans are subject to change over time.
+Some of these repayment plans may become unavailable to new borrowers in 2026.
 Check out the government’s Student Aid website for the latest information.

 If you have federal student loans and you become totally and permanently disabled, you may be able to get your loans discharged.
 This means you'd no longer be responsible for paying them off.
 Loans eligible for disability discharge include: